-Example 1 - shares acquired for the purpose of disposal
+Example 1 -shares acquired for the purpose of disposal

-- 49. On 15 May 2015, Shani purchased 1,000 shares in Red Packaging Ltd (RPL) for \$10 per share.
+- 49. On 15 May 2018, Shani purchased 1,000 shares in Red Packaging Ltd (RPL) for \$10 per share.
 Shani acquired the shares for the purpose of disposing of them.
 Therefore, Shani holds these shares on revenue account. - 50.
 The directors of RPL decide to create a new class of share with preferential rights to dividends and limited voting rights.
 The rights attached to half of RPL's issued shares will be altered to create the new class of share.
 Five hundred of Shani's shares will have their rights altered and become part of the new class of shares.
 The alteration has been approved by interested shareholders. - 51.
-The alteration occurs on 30 July 2016.
+The alteration occurs on 30 July 2019.
 Shani's shares are not formally cancelled or redeemed; nor are any new shares issued.
 Section CB 4 will not apply at this time because Shani has not disposed of anything. - 52.
-On 15 August 2016, Shani sells all of her shares in RPL for \$15,000.
+On 15 August 2019, Shani sells all of her shares in RPL for \$15,000.
 At this point, the requirements of s CB 4 have been met.
 Shani has derived an amount from the disposal of property that she acquired for the purpose of disposal.
-As a result, Shani will have derived income on the sale of the shares.
-Shani's net income from the sale of the shares in RPL will be \$5,000.
+As a result, Shani will have derived income of \$15,000 on the sale of the shares.
+She will be allowed a deduction of \$10,000 under s DB 23 for the cost of the shares in RPL, this being the amount she incurred when the shares were acquired on 15 May 2019.